Benchmark MAX Serve on an NVIDIA H100 GPU

 From here on, you should be running commands on the system with the NVIDIA GPU.
 If you haven't already, open a shell to that system now.

-Clone the MAX repository, navigate to the benchmarking
+Clone the MAX repository, navigate to the benchmark

 folder, and install